Rain Queen: History

 There are several different stories relating to the creation and history of the Rain Queens of Balobedu.
 One story states that an old chief in 16th century Monomotapa (South eastern Zimbabwe), was told by his ancestors that by impregnating his daughter, Dzugundini, she would gain rain-making skills.
 Another story involves a scandal in the same chief's house, in which the chief's son impregnated Dzugundini.
 Dzugundini was held responsible and was forced to flee the village.
 Dzugundini ended up in Molototsi Valley, which is in the present day Balobedu Kingdom.

-The village she established with her loyal followers was ruled by a Mokoto, a male leader, but the peace and harmony of the village was disrupted by rivalries between different families; therefore, to pacify the land, Mokoto impregnated his own daughter in order to restore the tribe's matrilineal tradition.
+The village she established with her loyal followers was ruled by a Mokoto, a male leader, but the peace and harmony of the village were disrupted by rivalries between different families; therefore, to pacify the land, Mokoto impregnated his own daughter in order to restore the tribe's matrilineal tradition.
 In another version, Mokoto had a vision that he had to marry his daughter in order to create a matrilineal dynasty.
 She gave birth to the first Rain Queen, known as Modjadji, which means: "ruler of the day".

 Oral histories recount that the Rain Queens are originally from ancient Ethiopia and built the fortress of Great Zimbabwe.

-During the 1930s, social anthropologists Eileen Krige and Jack Krig carried out fieldwork on the society of the Rain Queens.
+During the 1930s, social anthropologists Eileen Krige and Jack Krige carried out fieldwork on the society of the Rain Queens.
 Their work was published in 1943 as The Realm of a Rain-Queen.
 A Study of the Pattern of Lovedu Society, and remains one of the standard anthropological works.

 Customs

 According to custom, the Rain Queen must shun public functions, and can only communicate with her people through her male or female councillors.

-Every November she presides over the annual Rainmaking ceremony at her royal compound in Khetlhakone Village.
+Every November she presides over the annual rainmaking ceremony at her royal compound in Khetlhakone Village.

 She is not supposed to marry, but has many "wives", as they are referred to in the Balobedu language.
-These are not spouses in the usual sense of the word; as a queen regnant, she has the equivalent of royal court servants, or ladies-in-waiting), sent from many villages all over the Balobedu Kingdom.
+These are not spouses in the usual sense of the word; as a queen regnant, she has the equivalent of royal court servants, or ladies-in-waiting, sent from many villages all over the Balobedu Kingdom.
 These wives were selected by The Queen's Royal Council and in general are from the households of the subject chiefs.
 This ritual of "bride giving" is strictly a form of diplomacy to ensure loyalty to the Queen.